thomasWeise/aitoa/book/metaheuristics/evolutionaryAlgorithm/README.md

 We also notice that &ndash; for the first time in our endeavor to solve the JSSP &ndash; runtime is the limiting factor.
 If we would have 20&nbsp;minutes instead of three, then we could not expect much improvement from the hill climbers.
 Even with restarts, they already improve very slowly towards the end of the computational budget.
-Tuning their parameter, e.g., increasing the time until a restart is performance, will probably not help.
+Tuning their parameter, e.g., increasing the time until a restart is performance, would probably not help then either.
-However, we can clearly see that `ea_16384_nswap` has not converged on neither `abz7`, `swv15`, nor on `yn4` after the three minutes.
+However, we can clearly see that `ea_16384_nswap` has not fully converged on neither `abz7`, `swv15`, nor on `yn4` after the three minutes.
 Its median curve is still clearly pointing downwards.
 And even if it had converged:
 If we had a larger computational budget, we could increase the population size.